 However, if you don’t have such insurance, and you get hurt while on someone else’s property, it’s possible that the homeowner will be liable to pay for your medical care.

-When homeowners hire uninsured workers — and the homeowners don’t take out workers’ compensation insurance or some other form of insurance to protect their workers — the homeowners might later find themselves being sued for workers’ compensation if an unlicensed or uninsured contractor gets hurt while working on their houses.
+When homeowners hire uninsured workers and the homeowners don’t take out workers’ compensation insurance or some other form of insurance to protect their workers — the homeowners might later find themselves being sued for workers’ compensation.

 Such a case against a homeowner might not be possible if the homeowner signs a contract with the worker.